komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="ktv4.JPG" alt="Three cakes at ktv" caption="Tammy got me the chocolate cake I'm obsessed with, and we found a low carb cake for my family, and Jay brought a fish cake." >}}
 {{< figure src="ktv5.JPG" alt="Colette singing at KTV" caption="" >}}

+### Clubbing

 Things got a little wild, so we sent the parents home and went clubbing, I think.
 At some point, we got home somehow, and found a playground.

 {{< figure src="ktv6.jpg" alt="Colette and I on the streets of Taipei" caption="" >}}
 {{< figure src="ktv7.jpg" alt="Colette and I in a playground" caption="" >}}

+## Day Seven

+Day Seven was planned to be a recovery day after KTV, with plenty of time to get supplies for a picnic with friends at Daan Park.

+### Taipei 101

+We wanted to hit the fancy supermarkets in the basement of Taipei 101, so we figured we might as well go up the thing.
+Unfortunately, the weather had turned in the second half of the trip, so it was pretty foggy.

+### Daan Park Picnic